BedialaunetaDani/hartree_fock_2D_quantum_dots/journal.md

 where ''max'' refers to the maximum value of the vector.
 The generalized eigenvalue proble is solved using the scipy function eigh(F,S).

-The groundstate energy is then computed through
+Following Jos' book, the groundstate energy is then computed through

-Jos' book way is probably the easiest:

 ```math
 E = \frac{1}{2}\left[ \sum_{rs}h_{rs} P_{rs} + \sum_k \epsilon_k \right]